Mutation analysis

 Your contact person

-PD DrDavide Soldini, institute director
+PD DrDavide Soldini, Head Pathology

-Head molecular pathology
+Head Pathology, Head molecular pathology

 Specialist in Pathology and Molecular Pathology FMH